MARKET TRENDS

 Put another way, buying “new” is often more expensive than buying resale.

-Further, the financing options for building a custom home are often more strict than more conventional lending options.
+Further, the financing options for building a custom home are often more complicated than more conventional lending options.

 One major reason that building a custom home is more expensive is because of the additional steps required to build a custom home: acquiring the land on which to build, the cost to prepare the land for construction, as well as the labor, materials, and various fees required to complete the build.